hugorosario/BrickTools/README.md

 # BrickTools

-BrickTools is a collection of tools and system apps for managing and configuring your Trimui Brick device.
+BrickTools is a collection of tools and system apps to improve your Trimui Brick device.
 It is meant to be used with Stock firmware or with StockMix/CrossMix.
 It integrates really well with the device theme by using the same assets and fonts.